Skip to content

 Transport: TdiOpen TdiConnect TdiSend/Recv TdiClose

-1. Universal reach.
-Every process that opens a network socket interacts with afd.sys.
-No special privileges needed to trigger most code paths -- just call standard socket APIs.
+Universal reach.
+Any process that opens a network socket interacts with afd.sys.
+The attack surface requires nothing beyond standard socket APIs.

-2. High concurrency.
-Socket operations are asynchronous.
-Multiple threads can race on bind, unbind, send, receive, and close at the same time.
-AFD must manage object lifetimes across all these paths.
+High concurrency.
+Socket operations are asynchronous by design.
+Multiple threads can bind, unbind, send, receive, and close at the same time, and AFD must manage object lifetimes across all of these paths.
+Get the synchronization wrong in even one path, and you have a use-after-free.

-3. Complex buffer lifetime.
-Registered I/O pre-registers user buffers for kernel use.
-The kernel must track buffer validity across async operations that can complete out of order.
-Get this wrong and you get use-after-free.
+Complex buffer lifetime.
+Registered I/O (introduced in Windows 8) pre-registers user buffers for kernel use, sharing memory between user and kernel mode.
+The kernel must track buffer validity across async operations that complete out of order.
+This is where the Lazarus Group found their zero-day.

-4. Large IOCTL surface.
-AFD exposes dozens of internal IOCTLs beyond the standard socket API.
-Some of these (Registered I/O registration, notification management) have less testing coverage than core socket operations.
+Large IOCTL surface.
+Beyond standard socket APIs, AFD exposes dozens of internal IOCTLs for Registered I/O registration, notification management, and other subsystem operations.
+These paths often receive less testing coverage than the core socket lifecycle.

-5. Legacy code.
+Legacy code.
 Parts of afd.sys date back to Windows NT 3.5.
 TDI is deprecated but still present.
-Later additions (RIO, notification changes) layer on top of old code with no full redesign.
+Later additions like RIO and the notification system layer on top of old code with no structural redesign.

 CVE Timeline